App Generation Example: TapNPass and Modbus

 Inside the Resource view, right click on Custom symbols and select New absolute symbol.
-Then click on the new symbol, and fill in the proper information for it: modbus and slave adresses and unit-size.
+Then click on the new symbol, and fill in the proper information for it: modbus and address and unit-size (described in section 1.1).
 Here are the properly set variables for our example:

 A TapNPass configuration can contain users with different access rights.
 Here, we will use the predefined anonymous profile, to allow access to the current configuration without logging in.

 See User Documentation for more information on how to create users and set their access rights.